paracamplus/ilp9/NanoProjects/tp6.md

-Final projects to be presented on April 1st
+Final projects to be presented on March 26
 ===========================================

 The projects focus on the compiler (you may safely ignore the